Learn about the parameters you can use with Aryn DocParse

 table_transformer

-, which tends to do better with larger tables. - Supported metrics are
+, which tends to do better with larger tables.pixels

 => always use table transformerpixels > 500 -> deformable_detr; table_transformer